 You have recourse here.
 Your boss might be breaking the law by not complying with safety guidelines; you could look into anonymously reporting them to see if an inspection will improve things.
 If you are injured in the course of your work, then it’s important to find work injury lawyers that will give your case the personalized attention that you need to see if there might be financial recompense available.

 Harassment comes in all forms.
 The most well known is probably sexual harassment, which can be problematic in the workplace.
+It’s smart to take on a sexual harassment attorney when it happens, to help you through it.
 It is also considered harassment if anyone in your office is constantly calling you, teasing you, or playing pranks on you that you don’t appreciate.

 You have a right to feel safe and at ease at work, so report any offenders to upper management– do it anonymously if you don’t feel comfortable discussing the matter in person.